gwenreynolds94/ahk2-nvim-lspconfig/README.md

 Follow the
 [instructions](https://github.com/thqby/vscode-autohotkey2-lsp#use-in-other-editors)
 from thqby's extension README to download/install the language server and place it wherever you want it to stay.
+If you already have an existing installation, the minimum version required is 1.9.1 (unless you have a really old version)

 ----